 Driving Under the Influence of Controlled Substances

 Driving while impaired by alcohol or drugs is illegal and can cause severe accidents, including T-bone collisions.
-Impaired drivers experience symptoms that make them more prone to traffic collisions and much more likely to cause a T-bone accident.
-These symptoms include:
+Impaired drivers experience symptoms that make them more prone to traffic collisions and are much more likely to cause a T-bone accident.

 - Difficulty with short-term memory

 - Reduced ability to coordinate hands and eyes, making steering a vehicle and making turns more difficult